idemeum/idemeum.github.io/_pages/about.md

 ---
 title:  About idemeum
-subtitle: We are on a mission to help small businesses grow without technology restrictions.
+subtitle: We are on a mission to make application management simple
 type: skew-header
 featured_image: /assets/img/about/about.jpg
 ---